 Space is at a premium in my small 1,100 square foot home and I have a very tiny kitchen.
-I run a full time daycare and preschool and we still live in here.
-I make several scratch meals a day in my kitchen.
-I have cranked out hundreds of cupcakes, raised $800 selling homemade bread, and even had a dinner making business for over a year in here.
+I run a full-time daycare and preschool and we still live in here.
+Check out these small kitchen solutions I am using to make my tiny kitchen work.

 My kitchen floor is 4 feet wide.
 I know there are smaller kitchens in the world, but for feeding 10 people a day?
 It doesn’t even seem possible that I could cook so much with so little room.
 While I’ll admit that if Extreme Makeover Home Edition came over, I would totally take them to my kitchen first, there are a lot of ways you can work around lack of space in a work area.

 Why make everything yourself when Betty Crocker will do it for you?
 Especially if you have a tiny kitchen?
 Because it tastes much better than processed food and we avoid so many chemicals, additives, and unhealthy fats, sugars, and salt.
 My goal is to serve food as fresh and healthy as possible for the best nutrition and health of all of us.

 I love cooking for my kids and family.
 It makes me feel like I’m giving them a gift of love and health.
 My mother and grandmother always nurtured with food and I imagine them when I work in the kitchen.
 Even if you don’t know how to cook, there are basic cooking techniques that you can start with that will up your game.
 And they aren’t hard to learn!

 I know good health means a good life, and it’s uber important to me.
 Of course, I would love to have a more user-friendly kitchen, but I don’t, so I make the best of what I have.
 I have learned a few things along the way.

 Keep as little on the counters as possible.